 Dr. Seto has an undergraduate degree in Computer Science and MS and PhD degrees in Environmental Health Sciences from the University of California at Berkeley.

 Dr. Seto taught and conducted prior work in the field of Health Impact Assessment in the San Francisco Bay Area.
-His group also developed smartphone apps that have been used large studies in the US, Asia, and Europe.
-For several years, he worked on infectious epidemiologic studies, notably for schistosomiasis in China.
+His group also developed smartphone apps that have been used for large studies in the US, Asia, and Europe.
+For several years he worked on infectious epidemiologic studies, notably for schistosomiasis in China.
 Occassionally, he is involved in quantitative microbial risk assessments for state agencies based on his masters degree research.

 Additionally, Dr. Seto currently serves as an advisor for community organizations and environmental/health solutions-focused technology startups.